silnrsi/font-harmattan/documentation/source/developer.md

 - `source/opentype/caKern-*.fea` — contextual kerning rules that approximate the kerning effected by the Graphite collision avoidance.

-If the _design_ of any Arabic glyphs in the font changes, it is important to rebuild the optimized octabox.json files so that Graphite collision-avoidance-based kerning is accurate, and then to rebuild the OpenType kerning rules from the graphite results.
+If the _design_ of any Arabic glyphs in the font changes, it is important to:

+- rebuild the optimized octabox.json files so that Graphite collision-avoidance-based kerning is accurate, and then
+- rebuild the OpenType kerning rules from the graphite results.

 A script to do this is in `tools/updateKerning.sh`.
 This should be run from the root of the project.
 Be aware this can take up to 30 minutes or more to complete.

 Important notes: The `updateKerning.sh` tool requires:

 - fully functioning [`smith`](https://github.com/silnrsi/smith) build system
 - a Graphite-enabled Harfbuzz library
 - a Graphite library with tracing enabled.
 The library provided by default Ubuntu does not include tracing.
 You'll need to compile the source with -DGRAPHITE2_NTRACING:BOOL=OFF
 - the [scikit-learn](https://scikit-learn.org/) python module.
 For ubuntu try:

 ```
 sudo apt-get install python3-sklearn python3-sklearn-lib
 ```